Need to learn how to get rid of roaches and fast? We've got your back so no need to fret.

 4. Repel them with plants

 While the usual insecticides contain a lot of harsh chemicals, it's worth exploring the natural route when it comes to repellents.

-Mint, clove, tea tree and lemon are all known to deter cockroaches and creating an indoor herb garden is pretty easy.
-Once your infestation is under control, mix these essentials oils with salt water in a spray bottle and mist previously infested areas daily.
+Mint, clove, tea tree, and lemon are all known to deter cockroaches, and creating an indoor herb garden is pretty easy.
+Once your infestation is under control, mix these essential oils with saltwater in a spray bottle and mist previously infested areas daily.
 If nothing else, your home will smell sensational.

 Experts at The Home Depot also recommend trying a few other natural repellents: 'Several natural substances have been shown to be effective as roach repellents including osage orange oil, nepetalactone, which is present in catnip, and cineole, a compound found in bay leaves.'

 Experts at The Home Depot explain, 'cockroaches prefer and are more active in warm environments.
 Keeping your home as cool as possible will make it less hospitable to roaches.'

 How do you get rid of cockroaches overnight?

 Paul Blackhurst, Technical Academy Head at Rentokil Pest Control explains, 'As with any pest infestation, prevention is always better than treatment.
 In order to be able to catch cockroaches early, it is crucial for building occupiers to be able to spot the signs of an infestation.'